skills/write-javascript-actions/README.md

 ### Excellent!

-Now that we have the custom action pre-requisites, let is create **joke-action** action.
+Now that we have the custom action pre-requisites, let us create **joke-action** action.

 ### :keyboard: Activity: Configure Your Action